Five Great Reasons to Get a Master’s in Education

 Reason 4: Enter the Corporate or Nonprofit Sector

 While many in the education field may not regularly think about it, the science of teaching can be applied outside the K–12 classroom.
-A master’s in education, such as an MSEd, can prepare teachers to transition into the corporate or nonprofit sectors as training and development professionals.
+A master’s degree in education can prepare teachers to transition into the corporate or nonprofit sectors as training and development professionals.

 Reason 5: Maximize Your Earnings

 It’s a well-known fact that advanced degrees can lead to higher incomes.
-This includes a master’s in education.
-In fact, some school districts even offer automatic wage increases for teachers with a master’s in education.
-Whether you decide to enroll in a campus-based or online master’s in education program, holding a master’s in education can make you a top pick for promotions and other professional advancements.
+In fact, on average, a teacher with a master's degree earns between $2,760 - $7,358 more each year than those with a bachelor's degree.1 Some school districts even offer automatic wage increases for teachers with a master’s in education.
+Whether you decide to enroll in a campus-based or online degree program, holding a master’s in education can make you a top pick for promotions and other professional advancements.

 Those wishing to learn more about the impact an advanced degree in education might have on your career should consider the results from an independent study, Master’s Degrees and Teacher Effectiveness